lfit/itpol/kernel-developer-pgp-guide.md

 ##### RSA vs. ECC subkeys

-GnuPG v2 has full support for Elliptic Curve Cryptography, with ability to combine ECC subkeys with traditional RSA master keys.
+GnuPG 2.1 and later has full support for Elliptic Curve Cryptography, with ability to combine ECC subkeys with traditional RSA master keys.
 The main upside of ECC cryptography is that it is much faster computationally and creates much smaller signatures when compared byte for byte with 2048+ bit RSA keys.

 Unless you plan on using a smartcard device that does not support ECC operations, we recommend that you create an ECC signing subkey for your kernel